Shreeramghimire/AI_Engineering/Keras.md

 - GELU (Gaussian Error Linear Unit): The standard choice for modern LLMs like GPT and BERT.
 It acts like a smooth version of ReLU, allowing a tiny bit of negative information to pass through, which helps with language understanding.

+**Classic Functions**

+- Sigmoid / Tanh: Historically popular, they squash numbers into tight ranges (0 to 1 or -1 to 1).
+As discussed earlier, they are rarely used in hidden layers today because they cause the vanishing gradient problem.